ryjen/ryjen.github.io/content/post/what-ive-learned-from-ekchart-tolle.md

 Eckhart defines the ego as such: "Identification of the self in form, as a thought form or a physical form".

+A mind-made entity, a "little me" that lives inside us, that forms a fictional self.
+Most people "identify" with it and are completely wrapped up in satisfying its needs as if without it, they would cease to exist.

+In Jungian terms, introverts have an "ambivalent ego" that both "craves and fears attention".
+Extrovert ego is the classic ego - loud, demanding attention - both are unconscious.

+According to Eckhart, and it is really hard to disagree with him, the ego is a fundamental dysfunction of humans and we all suffer from it (including Eckhart).

 <div class="pull-right">
 <img class="image" alt="Einstein Ego Equation" src="/image/blog/Ego-Knowledge.jpg"/>
 </div>

-According to Eckhart, and it is really hard to disagree with him, the ego is a fundamental dysfunction of humans and we all suffer from it, including Eckhart.

-A few enlightened individuals have appeared about 2500 years ago (Budda, Jesus, Laozi).
-The basic dysfunction has not really needed to evolve until the time we are presently in.

-Given the amount of dysfunction in the recent history with world wars, population, technological and environmental doomsday scenarios.... humans face a stark choice.
-Evolve beyond the ego or die.

-Eckhart likes to depict the ego as a mind-made entity, a "little me" that lives inside us, that forms a fictional self.
-Most people "identify" with it and are completely wrapped up in satisfying its needs as if without it, they would cease to exist.
+Einstein's quote on the ego seemed to imply that you should think more.... but identifying with thinking is the fundamental problem.
+And yes, you can have an ego about being so "ego-less".

 Most people are unaware of or deny a stream of "thinking" in their heads.
 Thinking is a body function you have little control over.
 You can only  be aware of it.

-Einstein's quote on the ego seemed to imply that you should think more.... but identifying with thinking is the fundamental problem.
-And yes, you can have an ego about being so "ego-less".

-Its also important to identify the collective human ego as well.
+It is also important to identify the collective human ego as well.
 As anything that separates you and others from the "oneness" of all things in the universe.
 Schisms and roles like gender, race, wealth, location, politics, etc, are all things that the ego will use.

-In Jungian terms, introverts have an "ambivalent ego" that both "craves and fears attention".
-Extrovert ego is the classic ego - loud, demanding attention - both are unconscious.

-The sad part about humanity is that being in service of the ego is considered completely normal despite its pathological tendencies.
+The sad part about humanity is that being in service of the ego is still considered completely normal despite its pathological tendencies.

+A few enlightened individuals have appeared about 2500 years ago (Budda, Jesus, Laozi).
+The basic dysfunction has not really needed to evolve until the time we are presently in.

+Given the amount of collective dysfunction in recent human history with world wars, population, technological and environmental doomsday scenarios.... humans face a stark choice.
+Evolve beyond the ego or die.

 ## Pain Body